 NON-EU / NON-EEA NATIONALS:

 If you are not a citizen of EU, Iceland, Liechtenstein, Norway, or Switzerland you are to apply for a residence permit.
 You can apply for a permit online here: https://enterfinland.fi/eServices

 Please also note MIGRI's instructions concerning the current coronavirus situation:

 Please read all the information through carefully!
 More information can also be found here: The Finnish Immigration Service - Studying in Finland

 It is recommended to apply for the residence permit as soon as you have received a confirmation of your study place.
-A residence permit is valid for up to five years.

-When applying for your residence permit, you should ask to be registered in the Finnish Population Information System and receive a Finnish personal ID-code (i.e. social security number) at the same time as you are issued with the permit.
+When applying for your residence permit, you should ask to be registered in the Finnish Population Information System and receive a Finnish personal ID code (i.e. social security number) at the same time as you are issued with the permit.
 The code is not given automatically, you have to ask for it when applying for the residence permit.
 The code will make your life in Finland easier.
 The code can also be applied for later and you can ask for the registration at the Digital and Population Data Services Agency after you have arrived in Finland.
 See more information here: Personal identity code in connection with the residence permit

 When already in Finland you are to report to the Digital and Population Data Services Agency and register the same information as Finnish citizens do (name, date of birth, nationality, familial relationships and address) in the Population Information System (applying for a municipality of residence: https://dvv.fi/en/foreigner-registration).
 This is useful to do in case you are entitled to student discount in local transportation.
 NOTE!
-When you receive your personal ID-code, remember to update your info to your academy's Study Services!
+When you receive your personal ID code, remember to update your info to your academy's Study Services!